knoepdan/CyberSecRappi/as_4_reverseEngineering/1_Deobfuscation/VBA/VBA_Deobfuscation.md

    2. What obfuscation techniques have been used?
      - Answer:
        - Name mangling (meaningless names)
+       - Control flow Rerouting -> lots of labels and Goto statements to make it harder to follow execution flow
        - Encode parts to make it unreadable (Base64 encoding)
-       - Control flow Rerouting -> Goto statements to make it harder to follow execution flow

 3. See how far you get with manual deobfuscation of the code.
    1. Describe the steps you took.
+        - Starting from the initially executed function, i started to rename labels, functions, variables by type (e.g. labelAA, inputString) etc.
+        - Merged some string initialization
+        - Removed (or outcommented) unnecessary code, like unnecessary label jumps
+          - especially in the first method
    2. Any idea what the VBA part of this malware does?